It’s important that you review your pension situation on a regular basis.

 So for defined contribution, pensions or money purchase schemes, most will allow you to transfer and consolidate your pot to another pension scheme.
 Whether that’s your new employer scheme or a personal pension, you can check with your provider to see if there is any reason why you can’t switch.

 What about defined benefit schemes or final salary schemes?

 The financial conduct authority or FCA say that people should begin by assuming that staying in the defined benefit or final salary scheme is the best option for them.
 But in some situations, or there are exceptions such as where people are in serious health or financial difficulties, then there may be an advantage to transfer into a defined contribution or money purchase scheme.

-The UK government insist you take professional financial advice from a regulated financial advisor who is authorized and qualified to give you such advice if you are thinking of doing this and the value of the pension benefits are worth more than 30,000 pounds.
+The UK government insist you take professional financial advice from a regulated financial adviser who is authorized and qualified to give you such advice if you are thinking of doing this and the value of the pension benefits are worth more than £30,000.
 I give my clients this type of advice.